 The Main Campus is conveniently located at 16250 Northland Drive, Suite 205, Southfield, MI 48075, easily accessible via public transportation and major highways.
 The facility is housed in a modern office building with ample parking space.
-The campus leasesapproximately 14,000 square feet of space.
-The space is allocated to classrooms, clinical labs, media room/auditorium, student lounge and staff lounge.
+The campus leases approximately 20,000 square feet of space.
+The space is allocated to offices, classrooms, labs, media room/auditorium, student lounge and staff lounge.
 All classrooms are furnished with the equipment necessary for adequate learning.
-There are eight offices, restrooms and a reception area.
-Themedia center, large enough to accommodate up to 150 students is available for student events.
-A separate area is dedicated as testing facility.
+There are eight offices, restrooms, and a reception area.
+The media center, large enough to accommodate up to 150 students is available for student events.
+The campus can be reached at 248-440-6020.